Join our fixed departure treks.

 Drinking water:

-Nepal is the second country in the world regarding water sources after Brazil.
-According to the Nepal government, only 27% of people here have clean drinking water.
-You can buy mineral water in teahouses, but it is expensive; people prefer plastic bottles in some trekking areas.
+Nepal is the second country in the world in terms of water resources, after Brazil.
+According to the Nepal government, only 27% of the population here has access to clean drinking water.
+You can buy mineral water in teahouses, but it is expensive; in some trekking areas, people prefer plastic bottles.
 So, there are some safe drinking water stations where you can refill your bottle.
 However, we recommend carrying Steripen, iodine drops, water purification tablets for safe drinking, and refillable water bottles for boiled or filtered water.
-We strongly advise not to drink from taps, wells, and rivers in trekking areas.
-However, in all the city areas, Mineral water is available at a reasonable cost everywhere.
+We strongly advise against drinking from taps, wells, and rivers in trekking areas.
+However, in all city areas, Mineral water is available at a reasonable cost.

 Extra Personal expenses: